Key Takeaways

 - Week 3-8: Sit on market waiting for offers.
 Schedule showings around packing and out-processing.

-- Week 9-12: Accept an offer, navigate inspection, appraisal, and buyer financing.
-Close — if nothing falls apart.
+- Week 9-12: Accept an offer, work through inspection, appraisal, and buyer financing.
+Close, if nothing falls apart.

-By week 4 with a marketplace, you are done and funded.
+By week 4 using the investor network, you are done and funded.
 By week 4 with a traditional sale, you have not even received your first offer.
 That gap is the entire difference between a clean PCS and a financial nightmare.

 The Servicemembers Civil Relief Act is one of the most important legal protections for active-duty military.
 But many service members overestimate what it does for home sellers.